Skip to content

 • Tenancy: Supports up to 2 concurrent stream sessions

 • gen4n_ultra (NVIDIA, ultra) Supports applications with high 3D scene complexity.
-Uses dedicated NVIDIA T4 Tensor GPU.
+Uses dedicated NVIDIA T4 Tensor Core GPU.

 • Reference resolution: 1080p